lignumsystem/LignumForest/README.md

 	make install

 > [!IMPORTANT]
-> CMake tracks by default file changes only in the current project (e.g. LignumForest in this case).
+> CMake tracks by default file changes only in the current project (LignumForest in this case).
 > To let CMake  follow all file dependencies correctly `make clean` is mandatory before recompilation.
 > After `make clean` CMake will have correct build tree from previous software  build.

 > [!NOTE]
 > To remove all CMake  configurations and compilation work just
-> remove the build  tree directory (i.e. *debug*,  *release* or *xcode*)
+> remove the build  directory (i.e. *debug*,  *release* or *xcode*)
-> and recreate the build tree directory.
+> and recreate it.

-CMake  projects   are   configured  with   *CMakeLists.txt* files.
-For  this CMake  has an  extensive set  of CMake  variables and built-in functions that can be set in CMakeLists.txt files or given in command line.

-The best way to  learn CMake is by  studying examples. lignum-core and LignumForest provide  CMakeLists.txt file examples how to create libraries, find and integrate external libraries (Qt, HDF5), create and use external binaries (`l2c` to compile L-system files) and setup the final product with its dependenices.

-> [!NOTE]
-> It seems Qt4 is becoming difficult maintain in MacPorts.
-It does not compile on M1 Apple Silicon.
->Also Qt `qmake` is becoming obsolete; Qt project has switched to CMake since Qt6.

 ### CMake for Xcode

+#### Create Xcode project
-For Xcode IDE create the Xcode project file:
+Create the Xcode project file:

+	cd LignumForest
     mkdir xcode
     cd xcode
     cmake .. -G Xcode

-Open  Xcode  IDE  from  Terminal.
-Alternatively open  the  Xcode  project  file `lignum-forest.xcodeproj` from XCode:
+Open the project file in Xcode:

-	 open lignum-forest.xcodeproj
+	 open LignumForest.xcodeproj

+#### Build lignum-forest binary
+First set Scheme to `lignum-forest`:

+	Xcode -> Product (in the menu bar) -> Scheme

-Build the `lignum-forest` Product in  Xcode for debugging.
-It will appear in *xcode/Debug*  directory:
+Build the `lignum-forest` binary in  Xcode for Testing.
+It will appear in the *xcode/Debug*  directory:

 	Xcode -> Product (in the menu bar) -> Build For -> Running/Testing/Profiling

-See  also that:
+Xcode tracks source file dependencies during the build process.
+To install `lignum-forest` to LignumForest working directory select the `install` Scheme and build:

+	Xcode -> Product (in the menu bar) -> Build

+#### Debugging the program
+Copy necessary function files and parameter files (*.fun* and *.txt* suffixes) to *xcode/Debug*  where the `lignum-forest` binary is  located.
+`lignum-forest` assumes that the configuration files are found in the working directory.

+Make sure that Scheme is set to `lignum-forest`:

 	Xcode -> Product (in the menu bar) -> Scheme

-is set  to `lignum-forest` to allow Run:

-	Xcode -> Product (in the menu bar) -> Run

-to debug the program.
-Xcode IDE itself tracks file dependencies.

-Copy necessary \*.fun  function files and \*.txt parameter files to *xcode/Debug*  where   the  `lignum-forest`  is  located   in  this  case.
-Otherwise  hard coded  files names  in the  program are  not found  by `lignum-forest`.
-You can also copy `lignum-forest` to LignumForest project directory instead and load the binary to Xcode from there.

 Set command  line parameters for  `lignum-forest` in Xcode:

 	Xcode -> Product (in the menu  bar) -> Scheme ->  Edit Scheme -> Arguments.

-Divide the command line into practical parts for debugging from `Arguments -> '+'`.
+Divide the lengthy command line into practical parts for debugging from `Arguments -> '+'`.

+Set the breakpoints in source files.
+To debug the program:

+	Xcode -> Product (in the menu bar) -> Run

+Alternatively, load the `lignum-forest` binary to Xcode from the LignumForest directory:

+	Xcode -> Debug (in the menu bar) -> Debug Executable

-### CMake for LignumForest dependency graph
+### LignumForest project dependency graph

-CMake allows to generate `graphviz` output file to show all library and executable dependencies of the project.
+CMake can generate Graphviz file representing library and binary dependencies in the project using the Dot language grammar.
+After that create an image file using `dot`.
-Then with `dot` create image file with desired file format.
-For example in the *release* directory type:
+In the *LignumForest* directory create the *graphviz* build directory:

 	mkdir graphviz
+	cd graphviz
-	cmake ..   --graphviz=graphviz/LignumForest.dot
+	cmake ..   --graphviz=LignumForest.dot
-	dot -Tpdf -Kneato -Goverlap=prism  graphviz/LignumForest.dot  -o  LignumForest.pdf
+	dot -Tpdf -Kneato -Goverlap=prism  LignumForest.dot  -o  LignumForest.pdf

-The output file *LignumForest.pdf* contains the visual presentation of the target dependenices including external binaries and required link libraries.
-The option `-T` understands many well known image file formats.
+The file *LignumForest.pdf* contains the visual presentation of the Graphviz file.
+The option `-T` supports many well known image file formats.

-## Documentation
+## Software documentation
 The introductionary presentation will appear in [GENERAL_DESCRIPTION](GENERAL_DESCRIPTION.md).

-Simulation results are saved in [HDF5 files](HDF5FILES.md).

-The Reference Guide for the LignumForest will be based on comments and other information available in the software.
-Extraction of the comments, rendition of the software content and architecture, generation of the structure of the document and formatting the document to html and LaTeX will be done by `doxygen`.
-To generate the documentation run `doxygen` in LignumForest directory:
+The Reference Guide for the LignumForest will be based on Doxygen typesetting and other information available for the software.
+To generate the documentation run `doxygen` in the LignumForest directory:

     doxygen Doxyfile 2> errors.txt

 Doxyfile is the configuration file for `doxygen`.
 The documentation will appear in DoxygenDoc directory.
 Errors and warnings will appear in *errors.txt*.
-To see html version of the document type (on macOS):
+To read html version of the document type (macOS):

     open DoxygenDoc/html/index.html